-In the context of "risk reflection", it shall be noted that since the human possesses the strongest free will, he or she is able to deviate (and does it) from the optimal path, from the optimal decision-making (i.e., in continuous accordance with the principle of least resource consumption (PLR)) to the greatest extent, i.e., he or she can "go the most far" in his actions and decisions, in his inadequacy in relation to the current state of his habitat, cf. Chapters 2.4 and 2.5.2 above.
+In the context of "risk reflection", it shall be noted that since the human possesses the strongest free will, he or she is able to deviate (and does it) from the optimal path, from the optimal decision-making (i.e., in continuous accordance with the principle of least resource consumption (PLR)) to the greatest extent, i.e., he or she can "go the most far" in his actions and decisions, in his inadequacy in relation to the current state of his habitat, cf. Chapters 2.5 and 2.7.2 above.

 It should be noted that a statistically large number of decision-making (either by one subject for a statistically long period of time or by a statistically large number of subjects (living systems) also for a relatively short period of time) always leads to "optimization", i.e. is subject to the PLR.
 The further a subject "goes" in his actions and decisions, in his inadequacy (in the sense of deviation from the PLR) in relation to the current state of his living environment, the stronger, more dramatic is the correction of this inadequacy back "in the mainstream" of the PLR as a result of a statistically large number of decision-making.
-That is why stabilising feedback mechanisms are most important for the self-preservation of the single human as a system as well as of a society of humans as a system, cf. Chapters 2.4 and 2.5.2 above.
+That is why the stabilising adaptation mechanism is the most important for the self-preservation of the single human as a system as well as of a society of humans as a system, cf. Chapters 2.5 and 2.7.2 above.